ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/connect-database.md

 ---
 layout: default
+major_version: 0.12
-title: ReactiveMongo 0.12 - Connect to the database
+title: Connect to the database
 ---

 ## Connect to the database